-D.C.
-RULES OF P ROFESSIONAL CONDUCT 1.1, 1.3(c) AND 8.4(d)
+1.1, 1.3(C) AND 8.4(D)

-- File the inventory within 90 days after qualification, showing assets as of the date of qualification. - File annual accounts and all supporting documentation within 30 days of the anniversary of qualification. - Pay all Court costs at the time of submission of the first account.
-The amount of the Court costs depends on the size of the estate and the nature of the assets.
-If, after the initial payment of Court costs, the size or nature of the estate changes, additional Court costs may be assessed. - Promptly respond to any requirements letters issued by the Office of the Register of Wills if additional documentation is needed.
+- File the inventory within 90 days after qualification, and reflect assets as of the date of qualification. - File annual accounts and all supporting documentation within 30 days of the anniversary of qualification. - Pay all court costs at the time of submission of the first account.
+The amount of the court costs depends on the size of the estate and the nature of the assets.
+If, after the initial payment of court costs, the size or nature of the estate changes, additional court costs may be assessed.

+- File inventories and accounts with the duty auditor in the Office of the Register of Wills. - Promptly respond to any requirements letters issued by the Office of the Register of Wills if additional documentation is needed.